krishnapanchal94/Portfolio/README.md

 Portfolio Link : https://krishnapanchal94.github.io/Portfolio

 IDE : Visual Studio Code

-Extensions that i have use : Live Server, Prerrier, Live Sass Complier
+Extensions that i have used : Live Server, Prerrier, Live Sass Complier

 To run my project i have been use Live Server.